nmtc-run/nmtc-run.github.io/pages/results/results-fall.md

 Results are maintained by NMTC volunteers.
 [Contact us](/contact) with comments or questions.

-Results from editions held before 2010 are not (yet) published.
-We have lost the data for the following races: 2012 Roughrider, 2012 Pine Valley, 2018 Roughrider, 2018 Rolling Stone, 2018 Hawk Ridge, 2019 all races.
+We currently offer results for editions going back to 2010.
+We do not have data for the following races: 2012 Roughrider, 2012 Pine Valley, 2018 Roughrider, 2018 Rolling Stone, 2018 Hawk Ridge, 2019 all races.
 Results do not exist for 2020 (series cancelled).